sanatren/Legal-Document-Analyzer/README.md

 # Legal Document Analyzer 📚⚖️

-Project Overview
+## Project Overview
-This Legal Document Analyzer is a proof-of-concept NLP project demonstrating the potential of transformers for legal document summarization.
-While the full vision requires extensive computational resources, this implementation serves as a foundational exploration of applying advanced machine learning techniques to legal text processing.
+This Legal Document Analyzer is an NLP project demonstrating the application of transformer models for legal document summarization.
+The project implements two approaches: (1) a fine-tuned BART-based model and (2) a proof-of-concept custom transformer architecture.

 ## 🤗 Hugging Face Hosted Model

-Check out the model on Hugging Face: [sanatann/legal-summarizer-bart](https://huggingface.co/sanatann/legal-summarizer-bart)
+The fine-tuned model is available on Hugging Face: [sanatann/legal-summarizer-bart](https://huggingface.co/sanatann/legal-summarizer-bart)

 ---

 ## 🚀 Demo

-You can directly test the model using the following code:
+You can directly use the fine-tuned model with the following code:

 ```python
 from transformers import pipeline